Sell a House With Roof Damage in Florida

 Flat/Modified Bitumen$5,000-$15,00010-20 years

 Those numbers are for a standard 1,500-2,500 sq ft home.
 Larger homes, steep pitches, multi-story properties, and homes with complex roof geometries run higher.
 Tear-off costs add $1,000-$3,000 if the existing roof can't be overlaid.
-And in Miami-Dade County, the High Velocity Hurricane Zone (HVHZ) building code adds another 15-25% to material and labor costs.
+In Miami-Dade and Broward, High Velocity Hurricane Zone (HVHZ) requirements can also change material, fastening, inspection, permit, and labor costs, so local contractor pricing matters more than generic estimates.

 Why We Don't Ask You to Fix It First